Start location: Glen Tromie (NN 753 925)

-At the sheilings a grassy track is followed NE, fords the Allt a Choire Bhig and heads uphill and SE as a gravel track to Clunes bothy.
-From the bothy the route heads SE (ignoring an old track which appears to head too far E) and once the brow of the slope is reached heads directly towards Ruichlachrie which can be seen in the distance (weather permitting).
+At the sheilings a grassy track is followed northeast, fords the Allt a Choire Bhig and heads uphill and southeast as a gravel track to Clunes bothy.
+From the bothy the route heads southeast (ignoring an old track which appears to head too far east) and once the brow of the slope is reached heads directly towards Ruichlachrie which can be seen in the distance (weather permitting).
 There is no path across this part of the route.
 On descending to Cuilltemhuc the route crosses the main Glen Bruar track and heads to the Bruar Water which is forded and the track continues by Ruichlachrie as a good track until it meets another estate track at the forest edge.
-Turning left it heads SE by Glen Banvie to Blair Castle and the village.
+Turning left it heads southeast by Glen Banvie to Blair Castle and the village.
 Note that the Bruar ford is very shallow and in Highland Highways Old Roads in Atholl, Kerr states that it is due to diversion for hydro electricity purposes, but if the river was too high to cross the Bruar track could be followed to Calvine.

 OS Landranger 43 (Braemar & Blair Atholl) & 42 (Glen Garry & Loch Rannoch area)

 Comyn's Road is an old route, little used for centuries.
 The Comyn family held the earldom of Atholl and the Lordship of Badenoch, and this route was built at the end of the thirteenth century to link their castles at Blair and Ruthven.
 It originally took wheeled carts and is traditionally said to have been used for the transportation of ale from Atholl to Ruthven.
 The Pont texts (Pont maps c1583-1614) refer to Comyn's Road thus: "Ther is a way from the yet of Blair in Athoil to Ruffen in Badenoch maid be David Cuming earle of Athoill for carts to pass with wyne, and the way is called Rad-na-pheny or way of wane wheills, it is layd with calsey in sundrie parts".

 By the seventeenth century Comyn's Road seems to have been superseded by the Minigaig to the east and the route through the Pass of Drumochter (now the A9) to the west.